minjjjjjji/Termproject/README.md

-# Welcome to out OSS Termproject
+# Welcome to our OSS Termproject
 This repository is made for termproject "Open source SW".

 ---